Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

 Here is the sentence: \{ \}.
 Its target is: \{ \}.

 In order to assess competence, try to answer the following questions: 1.
 What is the degree of competence towards \{ \} that the author of the text seems to express?
 2. Does the author seem to perceive \{ \} in control or out of control?
 Active or passive?
 Powerful or weak?
 Remember: even if the speaker is explicitly targeting someone else, since the target is \{ \}, your score should be an assessment of the competence towards \{ \} only.
-In the format of a JSON file or a Python dictionary, you should provide your justification saved in a key called ``reason".
-Then, based on your justification, add your rating to a key called ``label".
+In the format of a JSON file, you should first provide your justification briefly (1 sentence max) saved in a key called ``reason".
+Then, based on your justification, add your label to a key called ``label".